tiberiumaxim/CrusoeItineraryAPI/README.md

 ## Steps to access the API
-1. Go to `/auth/signup` and sign up for Crusoe
+1. Go to `/auth/signup` in the Web App and sign up for Crusoe
+2. Go to `/create-company` in the Web App and create a company
-2. Access `/manage-api` and create at least one API key
+3. Access `/manage-api` in the Web App and create at least one API key
-3. Use the created API key to make requests to our servers
+4. Use the created API key to make requests to our servers

 ## Authentication
 Every request made to our API should have a header named `api-key` which should contain the API key generated from your account.